avaneev/a5hash/README.md

 non-cryptographic contexts, even though it does not constitute hard proof.
 The following example provides evidence that the `a5hash()` function - specifically, its core operation, the `a5rand()` function - retains practically a uniformly random output on every iteration.
+It models the entire hashing process, from the initial input to the final output, which uses equivalent operations.

 In this example, the `out` value is provided to and analyzed by `PractRand`, which passes statistical tests for uniform randomness.
 Here, the `ent` value acts as an input message with a sparse structure.

 ```c
 uint64_t Seed1, Seed2, ent, out, Ctr = 0;